NOAA-PMEL/PyFerret/README.md

 system.
 The `site_specific.mk` files will be ignored by git (the name was added to `.gitignore`) so your customized configuration files will not be added to your repository if you have cloned this repository.

+** The `site_specific.mk.in` configuration template file changed April, 2018. **
+Library directories are now specified instead of installation directories for NetCDF, HDF5, ReadLine, and SZ, with the makefile environment names changing from `..._DIR` to `..._LIBDIR`.
+The `include` directories, if needed, are assumed to be sibling directories to these library directories.